Sunday, 16 November 2025

 Firstly, there are problems to storing food, you will face two types of thieves!
 One of the animal and insect world, and the other from the human world!
 And especially in this type of scenario, it may even be dangerous to have extra supplies, which would most certainly be stollen!
 So ideally a hidden room, or hidden lock-up facility would be suitable.
 Much wisdom and thought, and prayer needs to be given to this, even before stocking up!

 So the first thing to do on purchasing anything is to date it with a marker.
 This ensures that you will always use the older one first.
-I then also date it when I open it, just to see how long it lasts.
+I then also date it when I open it, just to see how long it lasts (you need to do this in the beginning so you can calculate how much is needed).
 I then usually use another thick plastic packet over it for added protection.
 Then I will take a small wet sponge dipped with an antiseptic fluid (like Dettol, all insects absolutely hate this – but it needs to be repeated every few months or so) and then wipe the packet with it.
 Also wipe around the lids of the containers you use.
 This will repel any insect.
 If the bigger items are stored within a thick plastic then simply wipe the plastic with the sponge.
-Even a box of spaghetti can be stored as it is, by sealing all corners with a brown tape, and then wiping all sides with your sponge.
+Even a box of spaghetti can be stored as it is, by sealing all corners with a brown tape, and then wiping all corners with your sponge.
 I have recently had a failure with a box of spaghetti which I didn’t seal properly.
 The weevils got in and demolished three to four packets, within ten days.
 I couldn’t believe how quick they were!
 It then took me a lot more extra time to try and clean them out of the other packets.
 So believe me, it is worth taking this time to seal the boxes before you store them.

 Another important thing to consider is water, which is even more important than food!
 In an emergency situation such as tsunamis, this will pollute water supplies.
 So bottled water will be needed.
 An excellent way of storing large quantities of water is through harvesting rainwater.
 We are already used to doing this as we experience water shortages here, and we use large tanks to store water.
-Then other alternatives to electricity, such as solar or generators will be needed too.
+But for drinking, some form of purification is needed, the simplest way is to boil water for at least ten minutes, then allow to cool.
+In case of power outages, other alternatives to electricity will be needed, such as solar, generators and gas equipment too.
 S.J.

 See S.J.
 Face Book Page: